yanxiaodi/CoreMessenger/README.md

 You can specify these parameters:

 * `ReferenceType`.
 The default value is `ReferenceType.Weak` so you do not need to worry about the memory leaking.
 Once the `SubscriptionToken` instance goes out of the scope, GC can collect it automatically(But not sure when).
 If you need to keep a strong reference, specify the parameter as `ReferenceType.Strong` so that GC cannot collect it.
 * `SubscriptionPriority`.
 The default value is `SubscriptionPriority.Normal`.
-Sometimes it is required to control the excution orders of the subscriptions for one `Message`.
-In this case, specify different priorities for the subscriptions to control the excution orders.
+Sometimes it is required to control the execution orders of the subscriptions for one `Message`.
+In this case, specify different priorities for the subscriptions to control the execution orders.
 Notice that this parameter is not for different `Message`s.
 * `Tag`.
 It is optional to inspect current status for subscriptions.

 ### Unsubscribe